le4ker/blog/_posts/2024-05-11-choosing-the-right-keyboard.md

 #### Ortholinear vs Staggered

-Did you know that the conventional keybaord layout is called stagered and it's a result of how the mechanical typewriters were designed?
-Each key back then was connected with a physical bar that hit the paper, so the keys had to be stagerred in order to allow the bars to pass between them.
+Did you know that the conventional keyboard layout is called staggered and it's a result of how the mechanical typewriters were designed?
+Each key back then was connected to the paper with a physical bar, so the keys had to be staggered in order to allow the bars from each key to reach the paper on the top.
 Typewriters got replaced, but their layout stayed.
 The alternative to the staggered layout is the ortholinear, where the keys are aligned in a grid, which is considered more ergonomic, since your fingers will be moving up and down, instead of diagonally.

 ![ortholinear](/img/posts/choosing-the-right-keyboard/ortholinear.jpg)